-- Any decision rendered by a professor may be appealed to the Program Director or designee within five business days of the decision. - Any decision rendered by the Program Director or designee may be appealed to the College Dean or designee within five business days of the decision. - Any decision rendered by the College Dean or designee may be appealed to the Office of the Provost within five business days of the decision. - In all cases, the decision of the Provost shall be final and not subject to any further appeals or other proceedings.
+- Any decision rendered by a professor may be appealed to the College Associate Dean or College Dean's designee within five business days of the decision. - Any decision rendered by the College Associate Dean or College Dean's designee may be appealed to the College Dean within five business days of the decision. - Any decision rendered by the College Dean may be appealed to the Office of the Provost within five business days of the decision. - In all cases, the decision of the Provost shall be final and not subject to any further appeals or other proceedings.